 If you are suing an employer for the wrongful acts of an employee, there is an additional hurdle to clear.
 To recover an exemplary award from an employer who is an individual you must show that:

 - The employer knew the employee was a risk to the rights or safety of others;

 - The employer authorized or approved the employee’s wrongful act; or

 - The employer him- or herself was personally guilty of oppression, fraud or malice.6

-If the employer is a corporation, the employer is not liable for exemplary or punitive damages unless:
+If the employer is a corporation, the employer is not liable for exemplary damages unless:

 - An officer, director or managing agent of the corporation committed one of the above acts, and

-- That person was authorized to direct or ratify the employee’s conduct on behalf of the corporation.
+- That person had authorization to direct or ratify the employee’s conduct on behalf of the corporation.

 Example: Jane is a clerk at a hardware store.
-At the store’s holiday party, Jane is sexually assaulted by her co-worker, Ken.
+At the store’s holiday party, Her co-worker Ken rapes her.
 During discovery, Jane’s lawyer finds an email to the owner from another female employee complaining that Ken has groped her on several occasions.
 Because the owner was on notice about Ken, the store may be liable to Jane for Ken’s actions.

 However, if the email was simply sent to another clerk, the store would not be liable unless there was some other proof that the owner knew about Ken’s behavior.
 It is the employer him- or herself that must be put on notice.